Stowbtsy-Naliboki Group: Fight against Soviet partisans

 Depending on the sources, it is estimated that by the end of June 1944, the soldiers of Góra engaged in 104, over 120, or even more than 160 skirmishes with Soviet partisans.
 Despite the enemy's clear numerical and armament advantage, the Stowbtsy Group usually emerged defensively from these clashes.
 This is evidenced by the fact that as a result of the fights between 1 December 1943 and 1 January 1944, Soviet partisans lost approximately 150 killed and around 120 captured and disarmed, while Polish losses amounted to a dozen killed.
 Kazimierz Krajewski estimated that by the end of June 1944, Góra's group had killed around 600 Soviet partisans, while suffering ten times fewer losses.
 (Note: Estimates regarding Polish losses provided by Podgóreczny (2010a) and Krajewski (2006) do not include soldiers abducted or killed during the Soviet raid on 1 December 1943.
 They also do not cover members of the local Home Army network killed and casualties among the Polish civilian population.
 Grzybowski (2014) calculated that in the fight against Soviet partisans, 85 soldiers of the Stowbtsy-Naliboki Group were killed, 140 were murdered, and one went missing.
 His compilation takes into account the casualties from the assault on 1 December 1943.)

 One of the most serious clashes between Polish and Soviet partisans occurred on the night of 13/14 May 1944 in Kamień near Iwieniec.
 The village, where between 100 and 120 Polish infantrymen from the 1st company were stationed, was attacked by between 700 and 800 Soviet partisans.
 After a fierce several-hour battle, the attackers were close to victory, but the arrival of Polish reinforcements forced them into a hasty retreat.
 Both sides suffered serious losses in this skirmish.
 Between 16 and 21 Polish partisans, including the company commander, Sergeant Józef Zujewski, codenamed Mak, were killed, and another 23 soldiers were wounded.
 Additionally, 20 residents of Kamień were killed, and the village itself was partially burned down.
-Soviet losses were estimated at around 80 killed and wounded.
+Soviet losses were estimated at 80 killed and wounded.
 After this battle, Dubov's units did not undertake any more significant offensive actions against the Polish group.